JumpingYang001/webrtc/g3doc/style-guide.md

 ### ArrayView

-When passing an array of values to a function, use `rtc::ArrayView` whenever possible—that is, whenever you're not passing ownership of the array, and don't allow the callee to change the array size.
+When passing an array of values to a function, use `webrtc::ArrayView` whenever possible—that is, whenever you're not passing ownership of the array, and don't allow the callee to change the array size.